Youth + Social Change through Youth Mediators

 Youth/Adult Partnerships — Real youth/adult partnerships engage young people and adults in equitable relationships that can build the power, purpose and potential of youth mediators.
 Through transparency, communication, mutual investment and meaningful involvement, young people and adults can transform community culture for the better.

 - “The teen go-betweens” by Nicola Pocock for The Guardian

 - Young Mediators’ Initiative! by the International Mediation Institute

 - “Peer Mediators – A Complete School Curriculum” by the Asian Pacific American Dispute Resolution Center

 Other tools are out there, too – share your thoughts in the comments below!
-For more information about how The Freechild Project can support youth as mediators in your community or organization, contact us.
+For more information about how Freechild Institute can support youth+ social change through youth mediators in your community or organization, contact us.